 Provide them with consistent learning opportunities:

-Banish monotony by setting goals, making teams and playing work related games, or setting realistic targets and providing positive reinforcements if they are achieved.
+Banish monotony by setting goals, making teams and playing work-related games, or setting realistic targets and providing positive reinforcements if they are achieved.

 Have regular one on one and group discussion sessions with your employees:

-Most employees get used to a certain style of working.
+Most employees get to use a certain style of working.
 Once they reach their comfort zone, they hardly come out of it.
 This could cause monotony and a certain form of stagnation which is not good for the company.

 Make everyone feel like an active member, and give them small tasks where they can compete with each other.
-This promotes healthy competition, and helps cultivate curiosity in even the most basic employees.
+This promotes healthy competition and helps cultivate curiosity in even the most basic employees.

 Truly curious employees will always be an asset to any company.
-Making the right choice and hiring the right candidates can affect growth patterns of a company either positively or negatively.
+Making the right choice and hiring the right candidates affect the growth patterns of a company either positively or negatively.
 Curiosity helps one become adventurous!